n20amaral/adventofcode2022/README.md

 Now that you're correctly decrypting the ultra top secret strategy guide, you would get a total score of `12`.

-> ### **Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?**
+> ### Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

+---